fabcez/git_cheatsheet/README.md

 # git_cheatsheet
-Git cheatsheet based on the `Introduction to Git and GitHub` course on Coursera.
+Git cheatsheet based on the "Introduction to Git and GitHub" course made by Google available on Coursera.